Google backtracks, Pixel 8 will get Gemini Nano

 According to The Verge, Gemini Nano will come to the Pixel 8 as a developer preview starting with the next Pixel feature drop and will power a couple of AI features.
 That includes on-device recorder summaries and smart replies in Gboard.
 These are the same AI features Nano powers on the Pixel 8 Pro.

 Of course, Gemini Nano isn’t to be confused with Gemini, Google’s new name for the LLM-powered chatbot formerly known as Bard.
 Gemini Nano is a smaller version of the Gemini LLM designed to run on mobile devices.
-Versions of the Gemini (LLM) power Gemini (chatbot) and other AI features, like the on-device recorder summaries mentioned above.
+The Gemini (LLM) power Gemini (chatbot) and other AI features, like the on-device recorder summaries mentioned above.

 Source: The Verge